 The massive result, a library of data gathered from more ten studies, is known as the Long Island Breast Cancer Study Project (LIBCSP).
 Researchers today are still using the project’s data and conducting follow-up studies to investigate the possible causes of breast cancer.
 The latest findings, for instance, point to a possible link between diabetes and a higher risk of death from breast cancer.

 After 20 years, however, there has been very little evidence that any environmental exposures have contributed to Long Island’s higher-than-average breast cancer rates.
-Instead, results pointed to many well-established breast cancer risk factors that have a higher incidence on Long Island, such as having children at a later age, a family history of breast cancer, and increased alcohol consumption.
+Instead, results pointed to many well-established breast cancer risk factors that have a higher Incidence refers to the occurrence of new cases of disease or injury in a population over a specified period of time. on Long Island, such as having children at a later age, a family history of breast cancer, and increased alcohol consumption.
 Those Anything that increases or decreases a person’s chance of developing a disease. are, in the end, why Long Island’s rates are higher than the national averages.
 Breast cancer statistics can be tricky, but it’s clear that the Northeast has higher rates than the rest of the country, and affluent suburbs tend to be highest of all.